 Is IUI right for me?

-IUI is recommended for people unable to conceive, perhaps because of a low sperm count or poor sperm mobility.
+IUI treatment is recommended for people unable to conceive, perhaps because of a low sperm count or poor sperm mobility.
 If you’re younger than 35, you might consider IUI after trying unsuccessfully to conceive for one year.
 If you’re older than 35, you might be a candidate if you’ve been trying to conceive for six months.

 Before having IUI, we will do some tests to discover the main reason behind your difficulty conceiving.
 This will help us decide whether IUI is suitable for you.
 A woman will need open and healthy fallopian tubes to be considered for IUI.